 Curry is a general term for recipes originating from India.
 It can take on a variety of spices but traditionally the combination of spices and herbs is a reflection of regional and/or cultural tradition.

-This recipe is inspired by a dish I had in Seattle years ago.
+Cauliflower-Potato Red Lentil Curry is inspired by a dish I had in Seattle years ago.
 I based my interpretation off their Aloo Gobi and a recipe I adapted from Asha’s blog, but have tweaked the recipe to include lentils, and spices and herbs I keep in my pantry.
-It’s far from authentic, but we love it nevertheless.
+It’s far from authentic, but we love this cauliflower curry nevertheless.

 Spices are like an old friend too.
-It’s these spices that make cooking pleasurable, and rewarding frequently inspiring new ideas.
+It’s these spices that make cooking pleasurable, and rewarding frequently inspiring new ideas, like this cauliflower curry.
 It’s easy to forget that a farmer nurtures each individual spice, as most of the spices I enjoy are grown far away from where I live and they’re just always there, in the store, ready for me to buy.

 Since October is Fair Trade Month and to bring awareness to a cause I value, I’ve partnered with Frontier Co-Op to share with you warming spices like their Certified Organic and Fair Trade Ground Ginger.